-This was another Jerome-heavy episode, which is cool because he’s becoming one of my favorites (more on that later though).
+This was another Jerome-heavy episode, which is cool because he’s becoming one of my favorites.
 He exudes just the right balance of creepiness and charm and is fun to watch.
 Seriously, why do we even need someone like Galavan?
-Just let this season be about how Jerome goes nuts and tries to kill everyone in sight!
-(Again, more on that in a minute.)
+Just let this season be about how Jerome goes nuts…but more on that in a minute.

 Most of the action this week centers on a charity event and a (botched) magic show to benefit the Gotham Children’s Hospital.

 At the event, Jerome’s disguise name is Rodolfo, which is Spanish for “famous wolf.”
 Naturally, he’s a wolf in sheep’s clothing here, but it goes deeper than that.
-I can’t say whether or not the “Gotham” writers dig into these things ahead of time or are consciously aware of these choices, but I thought this name was a fitting description of Jerome’s character.
+I can’t say whether or not the “Gotham” writers are consciously aware of these choices, but I thought this name was a fitting description of Jerome’s character.
 Wolves are predators and reside at the top of the food chain.
-Symbolically, especially regarding American Indian beliefs and folklore, the wolf was a creature to be feared and revered as it represented strength, craftiness, and leadership as well as ferocity.
-Hence, this serves as a mini-snapshot of Jerome’s character: he’s a criminal, a predator, and possesses a strong sense of resolve, cunning, and an ability to lead (as he was the leader of the Maniax).
+Symbolically, especially regarding American Indian beliefs and folklore, the wolf was a creature to be both feared and revered as it represents strength, craftiness, and leadership as well as ferocity.
+Hence, this serves as a mini-snapshot of Jerome: he’s a criminal, a predator, and possesses a strong sense of resolve, cunning, and an ability to lead.
 He is vicious, unafraid of consequence, and utterly heartless, yet he’s not so insane that he can’t try to reason (using his own brand of logic) why he does what he does.
 And, of course, Jerome makes a name for himself through his various atrocities.
 So his stage name here is a perfect fit.

-And speaking of calculating minds, one mind that refuses to rest is Penguin’s.
+Speaking of calculating minds, one mind that refuses to rest is Penguin’s.
 Though I’ll admit I’m disappointed to see how little his character is being used thus far.
-(As a sidebar, I can see how Penguin gains his, um, fluffy physique if all he does is sit around and watch TV.
-Just get him some Ring Dings and Pepsi and he’ll be set!
-Oh, and that’s the best TV he could get?
-Seriously?
+(As a sidebar, I can see how Penguin gains his future physique if all he does is sit around and watch TV.
+Just get him some Ring Dings and Pepsi and he’ll be set.
+But is that the best TV he could get?
 Penguin, as King of Gotham, you deserve a plasma screen and at least an 85 inch.)

 Penguin made a scant appearance in the first episode, nary a show in the second, and a brief confrontation with Bullock here.
 Though it was fun watching their dynamic as Penguin hasn’t had much one-on-one time with Harvey.
 But this isn’t a friendly chat.
 Bullock has choice words for Penguin and seems intent on not forgiving him for killing Fish.
-(Though, to be fair, she didn’t have to drown.
-Her name was Fish, after all.)
-This adds an interesting level of tension between Bullock and Penguin that, until now, didn’t really exist.
+This adds an interesting level of tension between Bullock and Penguin that, until now, didn’t exist.
 Granted, Bullock’s disposition towards Penguin bordered on flagrant mistrust and disdainful dislike.
 Now he seems to have thrown down the gauntlet and dares Penguin to ask further favors of Jim.
 So I hope these characters have a few more run-ins down the road; and you can trust that Harvey won’t be happy to lend a helping hand should Penguin need one.

 Though, I’m happy to note, it appears Penguin finally got himself a throne…

 a la Scarface‘s Tony Montana, whom I have labeled Oswald’s fictional cousin.
-(For more, you can check my character analysis here – http://wp.me/p3XAIW-EQ) Sadly, this throne doesn’t appear to be monographed.
+Sadly, this throne doesn’t appear to be monographed.
 Still cool though.

-Now for the not-so-cool moment of the night (get ready – BIG SPOILER) – Jerome’s far too early exit.
+Now for the not-so-cool moment – Jerome’s far too early exit.
 As a deviation from the “plan,” Galavan stabs Jerome in the throat, thus ending the mad young man’s short-lived reign.
-So Jerome is dead.
 I honestly figured Jerome was going to be a front runner guest star, but, as it turns out, his character only got a three-episode gig.

 ‘Cause if I had known, I wouldn’t have had so much fun watching him!